justingrisanti/justingrisanti.github.io/_posts/2022-06-17-spotify_recommendation_system.markdown

 ![Image12](https://raw.githubusercontent.com/justingrisanti/dsc-capstone-project/main/Visualizations/PlaylistGenreBreakdown160101.png)

-As we can see above, the sample variance between our recommended song and our playlist average is very low, driven mainly by the genre data.
+As we can see above, the aggregate difference between our recommendations and our playlist data is pretty large, at 44.
+I believe this is driven by our genre data, as it is very evenly spread our across multiple genres

-According to our visualization, our top song features appear to be a little more variable, with most feautres having a large distance.
-I think this once again proves that our specific genre data is the driver for our model.
+According to our feature visualization, our differences are very minimal compared to the other playlists.
+The largest differences are Speechiness, Acousticness and Energy.

 Now for the sound test.
 I will document my subjective findings below:
 From our playlist, I already recognize M83, the Black Keys and Vampire Weekend.
 Outro by M83 is very spacy and slow, whereas Howlin' For You is more uptempo and rock themed.
 Oxford Comma is also uptempo and kind of spaced out, but overall sounds chill.
 Not Just a Girl is slower paced, but also sounds like alt-rock overall.
 For our recommendations, I would expect chiller alt-rock that is slower in pace and has mostly fleshed out instrumentals.

 For our recommendations, I recognize none of the songs.
-To Build a Home is definitely a very slow song, and I would argue it sounds more like pop than alt-rock, but if our main genre for our playlist is "Downtempo," I would say it fits.
-Welcome Home, Son by Radical Face sounds like chill folk-rock, comparable to the Lumineers.
-Based on the type of playlist, I think this is a decent recommendation.
-King of Spain also sounds like folk, similar to Welcome Home, Son.
-The Lakes and Gold give me a similar feeling to To Build a Home, they are very slow and sound more like chill pop.
+Caves, Coast to Coast and Diversion are very Indie sounding, somewhat Alternative.
+The two songs by Shlohmo are dance-like, and sound more electronic.
+They are also instrumentals.
+Outro by M83 fits a similar vibe to these songs.

 This playlist seems like there is more variety between the genres, and as such, my recommendations also seem varied.
-The thing in common does appear to be the style of songs being acoustic and instrumental and downtempo overall.
-I would say that these recommendations are adequate.
+However, due to the feature difference being relatively small, and due to the genres fitting the broad scope of the playlist, I deem these recommendations sufficient.

 ## Step 5:  Results